Air Arabia says market conditions to influence new airline launch but no delays yet

-DUBAI, April 14 (Reuters) - Air Arabia and Etihad have no plans to delay the launch of a low-cost Abu Dhabi-based airline in a joint venture but the timing will depend on market conditions, an Air Arabia spokesman said on Tuesday.
+DUBAI (Reuters) - Air Arabia AIR.DU and Etihad have no plans to delay the launch of a low-cost Abu Dhabi-based airline in a joint venture but the timing will depend on market conditions, an Air Arabia spokesman said on Tuesday.

 Air Arabia Chief Executive Adel Ali said in November that the airline would be operational in the second quarter of 2020.
 However, the new coronavirus outbreak has since brought international travel to a near halt.